mvantroba/CoRE-Things/README.md

 Eclipse plugin **mToolkit** enables to manage bundles remotely from Eclipse.
 Installation guide for this plugin can also be found in the official documentation: http://eclipse.github.io/kura/dev/kura-setup.html#installing-mtoolkit

 ### ii.
 Resource Directory
 Resource Directory can be started either as a conventional Java application (module **ct-rd**) or as an OSGi bundle inside a container (module **ct-rd-osgi**).
-CoAP properties can be configured in the **Californium.properties** file which is automatically created and filled with default values by the Californium framework if it doesn't exists.
+CoAP properties can be configured in the **Californium.properties** file which is automatically created and filled with default values by the Californium framework if it doesn't exist.

 The **ct-rd-osgi** bundle requires the **californium-osgi** bundle which is downloaded automatically after the artefact is build.
-It can be found into the **/target/dependency/** directory of the project after maven build process is finished.
+It can be found in the **/target/dependency/** directory of the project after maven build process is finished.

 ### iii.
 Endpoint
 Following three modules need to be deployed to an OSGi container: